TheBlackParrot/SpinRequests/README.md

 # SpinRequests
 An in-game map request manager for Spin Rhythm XD that abstracts out functions to an HTTP GET API.

-Very barebones for now, but I'll expand it out some over time.

 Any streaming bot you use (e.g. Streamer.bot, Firebot, MixItUp, etc.) now has request queue functionality -- so long as it supports making HTTP requests (at the minimum).

 ![Screenshot of SpinRequests being used in-game](Assets/screenshot.png)